Let’s Connect

 Gabe Mayfield

 Gabe graduated from the University of Wisconsin, Superior in 2001 and has extensive community involvement—from the Lyric Opera of the North to the Clayton Jackson McGhie Memorial.
 He has been a Crew Leader and Program Manager for Duluth Stream Corps, but is passionate about basketball and the arts.
-He has shared those passions here at Life House, taking youth to the YMCA for basketball or teaching weekly song writing classes as the Activities Coordinator before becoming the Youth Center Manager.
+He has shared those passions here at Life House, taking youth to the YMCA for basketball or teaching weekly song writing classes as the Activities Coordinator before becoming the Youth Engagement Manager.

 Jordan Matteson